-The Associate Dean for Teacher Education and Professional Services in Jones Hall 305 processes all applications for teaching licenses in Virginia and in other states.
+The Associate Dean for Teacher Education and Professional Services processes all applications for teaching licenses in Virginia and in other states.
 Completed applications and all required fees should be filed with the Director for Professional Services two weeks prior to graduation.